-We are committed to making publicly and freely available data, tools, and information in the spirit of open science and open access.
-Consider supporting us through donation to support this initiative.
+We are committed to making publicly and freely available data, tools, and information in the spirit of open science and open access

 Our research is published in high-impact peer-reviewed journals around the world ensuring the rigor of our methods.

 Standardized assessment tools developed in Western contexts may systematically miss certain problems that are prevalent and important in non-western cultures.
 Brief, low-cost, idiographic assessment tools may help identify these concerns, usefully complementing traditional measurements.
 In this study, we examined the utility of open-ended assessment as a method to identify culturally relevant concerns and to classify the most common problems experienced by low-income Kenyan youth.
 We administered the Top Problems Assessment and two standardized measures of depression and anxiety to 100 adolescents from Kibera, a resource poor urban settlement in Kenya.
 The Top Problems Assessment asked students to identify their three most important problems.
 We then a) applied thematic analysis to identify the most frequently reported types of problems and b) analyzed the depressive and anxiety symptoms most frequently endorsed on the standardized measures.